-Our non-management director compensation program includes a combination of cash and equity-based compensation to attract and retain non-employee directors and to compensate such directors for their service on the Board.
-Each non-employee director receives an annual retainer of \$45,000.
+Our non-management director compensation program includes a combination of cash and equity-based compensation and is designed to attract and retain non-management directors and to compensate such directors for their service on the Board.
+Each non-management director receives an annual retainer of \$50,000.
 The Chairman of the Board receives an additional \$40,000.
 Each audit committee member receives a \$5,000 annual retainer and the chairman of the audit committee receives an additional \$5,000.
-Each compensation committee member receives a \$4,000 annual retainer and the chairman of the compensation committee receives an additional \$40,000.
-Each compensation committee member receives a \$4,000 annual retainer and the chairman of the compensation committee receives an additional \$40,000.
-Each nominating and governance committee member receives a \$2,000 annual retainer and the chairman of the nominating and governance committee receives an additional \$2,000.
-Members of the farming advisory and water committees receive a \$1,000 annual retainer and the chairmen of those committees receive a \$1,000.
+Each compensation committee member receives a \$4,000 annual retainer and the chairman of the compensation committee receives an additional \$4,000.
+Each nominating and corporate governance committee member receives a \$2,000 annual retainer and the chairman of the nominating and governance committee receives an additional \$2,000.
+Members of the farming advisory and water committees receive a \$1,000 annual retainer and the chairmen of those committees receive an additional \$1,000.
 Directors (including the Chairman) are reimbursed for reasonable out-of-pocket expenses incurred in attending meetings of the Board or committees and for any expenses reasonably incurred in their capacity as directors.
 The Company also reimburses directors for all reasonable and authorized business expenses related to service to the Company in accordance with the policies of the Company as in effect from time to time.